Winter Cobb Salad

-- Beat vinegar, mayonnaise, honey, salt, and mustard together with a whisk until smooth; add oil and poppy seeds and continue to beat until emulsified.
+- Beat vinegar, mayonnaise, honey, salt, and mustard powder together with a whisk until smooth; add extra-virgin olive oil and poppy seeds and continue to beat until emulsified.
 Refrigerate dressing until ready to use.

 - Preheat oven to 400°F (200°C).

 - Spread butternut squash onto a baking sheet.
 Drizzle oil and maple syrup over the squash; season with salt and pepper.
-Turn squash cubes to coat in oil and seasoning.
+Turn squash cubes to coat evenly.

 - Roast squash until tender, 25 to 30 minutes; set aside to cool completely.

 - Pile lettuce onto a large, shallow serving platter.
 Arrange lines of squash, bacon, avocado, cranberries, pecans, and pears onto the lettuce.